Capstone-Projects-2020-Fall/Rogue99/README.md

 - Download the Source Code from the pre-release section.
 - Navigate to the source code directory and open it in the command line or terminal for linux/mac users
+- For Linux & Mac users type the following command "chmod +x ./gradlew" without the quotation marks
 - Type in the following command "./gradlew desktop:dist" (Linux/Mac) or "gradlew desktop:dist" (Windows) without the quotation marks
 - An executable jar file will be built and put under desktop/build/libs folder.

 # How to Run

 - Java is required to run this game.
 If you do not have java installed please go to https://www.java.com/en/download/ to download the latest version
+- For Linux & Mac users make the output file executable by running the command "chmod +x desktop-1.0.jar" which is located in desktop/build/libs folder
 - Double click the executable jar that was made from the "How to Build" section.

 # Feature List